compiledtogether/blind-75-questions/Blind-75/linked-lists/linked-list-cycle-ii/notes.md

 Note: One pointer will move one step and another one will move two steps

-3. Return the Result
+3. Detect loop
-- Check if the slow and fast pointer are same, if yes, return true (cycle exists), else return false (no cycle) after loop ends.
+- Check if the slow and fast pointer are same, if yes, break the loop (cycle exists), else return None (no cycle) after loop ends.

+4. Re-initialize the fast pointer
+- Re-initialize the fast pointer to head, and run the loop till the fast and slow pointer are not same.
+By incrementing the slow and fast pointer together

+5. Return the result:
+- Once the loop breaks, return the slow pointer

 ---